Issaminu/skyline-app/README.md

 • **Better stack:**
 The olf version of the app was built using the abysmal Auth0 library, and uses the currently-too-young NextUI library for the front-end.
-For V2, I'm transitioning to the use of NextAuth and TailwindUI.
+For V2, I'm transitioning to the use of Clerk and shadcn/ui.

 • **Better security:**
 V2 will have all API calls secured by the use of JWT, which is provides better security than the public APIs that V1 uses, also, inputs will be strictly validated.